Rourkee/Semester-2-ARC-Simulation/README.md

-# Semester-2-ARC-Simulation
+## License and Attribution
-This is my semester 2 progress for the Thesis project: Abstract Robot Reasoning.
+This project is based on the [Panda Robot in MuJoCo](https://github.com/JeanElsner/panda_mujoco) repository by Jean Elsner, licensed under the Apache License, Version 2.0.
-This repository is based on the Panda Robot in Mujoco project (licensed under Apache 2.0).
-Significant modifications and extensions have been made by Rourke Young, 2025.
+Significant modifications and extensions © 2025 Rourke Young.